mohitxhkr/smart-scheduler/readme.md

-# 🤖 Smart Voice Scheduler
+# 🤖 Smart Scheduler AI

 A voice/text-powered assistant that schedules meetings using Google Calendar.
 Built with **Streamlit**, **Whisper**, **ElevenLabs**, **OpenRouter**, and **Google Calendar API** for a seamless hands‑free experience.